Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 - The words "emotion" and "label" are used interchangably because they both represent the same idea
 - The words "time series" and "wav" are used interchangably
 - The words "amplitude" and "magnitude" are used interchangably when discussing spectrograms
+- The words "sample" and "input", "label" and "target".
+- Bigger window -> frequency, smaller windows -> time
+- Pad both sides to preserve edge data
+- Clean up database files using the command "find . -type f -name ".*" -delete/-print"
+- Normalization techniques (at what level?)
+  - File
+  - Database
+  - All databases
+  - Emotion class
+- Program has a memory leak for processing wav files
+-